 More recent microfossils, such as modern foraminifera, deposited in sands and mud, are being used by researchers as indicators of changes in the coastal environment in Auckland’s Waitematā Harbour.

 Radiolarians are single-celled organisms with silica shells that float about in the world’s oceans.
 They have an evolutionary history dating back 500 million years.
 Scientists studying radiolarians look at when individual species first appeared and then became extinct.
 They have used this information to date some of New Zealand’s oldest rocks.
 The evolution of radiolarians also helps scientists to understand changes in ocean conditions over millions of years.

 Seed-bearing plants propagate themselves by releasing massive amounts of pollen, while lower plants such as ferns release spores.
 Pollen and spores are widely broadcast in the air and settle onto the earth everywhere.
 They are often well preserved in swamp deposits and lake sediments.
 Fossil pollen and spores are used to study past climates and vegetation patterns.
 This is possible as different plants have distinct types of pollen and spores.
 The relative abundance of different pollen and spores reveals what types of vegetation grew at a particular time and also what the climate was like.

-By comparing the quantity of different pollen types preserved in swamp sediments scientists have concluded that widespread burning of forests first occurred in New Zealand around 1300 AD.
-This is one of the strands of evidence that points to Polynesian settlement of New Zealand occurring about 1250–1300 AD.
+By comparing the quantity of different pollen types preserved in swamp sediments, scientists have concluded that widespread burning of forests first occurred in New Zealand around 1300 CE.
+This is one of the strands of evidence pointing to Polynesian settlement of New Zealand occurring about 1250–1300 CE.